dsri45/ScalesCP/README.md

 - Make sure the receipt is well-lit and in focus
 - If the app fails to extract the amount, try scanning the receipt again or enter the amount manually

-## Other Features

-[Add information about other features of the app here]

 ## Real-Time Currency Exchange Rates

 The app now supports real-time currency exchange rates using the **ExchangeRate-API (Free Version)**.
 This eliminates the need for users to manually enter conversion rates.